 Toronto; and with the policies of the Ontario Universities Council on Quality Assurance.
-Academic policies are administered collaboratively by the Director, Graduate Centre for Theological Studies, Graduate Coordinator, Graduate Centre for Theological Studies and by the Director for Graduate Studies in the student's college of registration (College Graduate Director).
+Academic policies are administered collaboratively by the Director of the Graduate Centre for Theological Studies and by the Director for Graduate Studies in the student's college of registration (College Graduate Director).